WabukoWabuko/RDBMS/RDMSqueries.md

 # SYSDATETIME
 - returns the current date and time from the system clock, with high precision.

-# CAST
-- converts a value from one data type to another.

 # CONVERT
 - converts a value from one data type to another, and allows you to specify a format.

 # TOP
 - used to limit the number of rows returned by a query to a specified number.

-# TRUNCATE
-- removes all rows from a table without logging each individual row.

 # REPLACE
 - replaces all occurrences of a specified substring with another substring in a string.